alhog/DecentralizedSovereignty-/README.md

 6. [Conclusion](#7-conclusion)

 ##  ***1. Introduction***
-   ***- Provide an overview of the importance of data sharing and collaboration across jurisdictions***
+   - Provide an overview of the importance of data sharing and collaboration across jurisdictions
-   ***- Highlight the challenges of maintaining data sovereignty and regulatory compliance***
+   - Highlight the challenges of maintaining data sovereignty and regulatory compliance
-   ***- Introduce the concept of leveraging decentralized blockchain technology for a cross-jurisdictional data stack***
+   - Introduce the concept of leveraging decentralized blockchain technology for a cross-jurisdictional data stack

 #### 1. Introduction